-- Label view.
-Use this drop down list to choose the visualization used in the label view.
-There are three options that can be chosen.
-If the Show labels only option is chosen, items are indicated only by their label.
-If the Show labels and circles option is chosen, items are indicated both by their label and by a circle.
-If the Show labels and frames option is chosen, items are indicated by their label displayed within a frame. - Density view kernel width.
+- Density view kernel width.
 This slider determines the value of the kernel width parameter of the density view and the cluster density view. - Density view transformation.
-This slider determines the value of the color transformation parameter of the density view and the cluster density view. - Density view color scheme.
+This slider determines the value of the color transformation parameter of the density view and the cluster density view.4 - Density view color scheme.
 Use this drop down list to choose the color scheme used in the density view. - White background in cluster density view.
 This check box determines whether a black or a white background color is used in the cluster density view. - Change Cluster Colors.
-This button is not available if colors have been specified for each item individually (using the red, green, and blue columns in a map file; see Section 3.1).
+This button is not available if scores have been given to items (using the score or normalized score column in a map file; see Section 3.1) or if the colors of items have been specified directly (using the red, green, and blue columns in a map file; see Section 3.1).
 The button brings up the Change Cluster Colors dialog box.
-This dialog box can be used to change the colors of clusters.
+This dialog box can be used to change the colors of clusters (and, consequently, the colors of the items belonging to the clusters).
 If there are no clusters, the dialog box can be used to change the color of all items.

-&lt;sup>5 For more information about the kernel width parameter and the color transformation parameter, we refer to Van Eck and Waltman (2010).
+4 For more information about the kernel width parameter and the color transformation parameter, we refer to Van Eck and Waltman (2010).